amfern/conveyor.js/README.md

-allow user to extract visual represintation of dependencies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime jasmine test are linear, it doesn't reset the window every test - fix it asap - unregistering systems will fix it do a helper for running code in engine cycle systems needs initialize function for engine to call upon start allow to change engine SKIP_TICK and other const variables
+allow user to extract visual represintation of dependencies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime do a helper for running code in engine cycle systems needs initialize function for engine to call upon start allow to change engine SKIP_TICK and other const variables jasmine test are linear, it doesn't reset the window every test - fix it asap - unregistering systems will fix it - use helpers to remove systems and entities after each cycle removing system but leaving other systems that depend on it may cause issues: (ie: start engine -> remove system -> restart engine -> system dependency system not found -> exception thrown) systems can remove/add other systems during runtime, but they can't restart the engine, as it may cause stack overflow, solution: engine will restart the by it self after each cycle if system is added or removed(when unregisterSystem/registerSystem called set a restart flag to true) add staticEntity as invalid entity names or give static entity special treatment

 ### Target